-The Monitor Company, a nationally recognized management consulting firm, is developing a business plan that will show how the vision of WGU-providing competencybased credentials and increasing access to higher education-can be achieved in the most cost-effective fashion.
-It will also provide a road map for launching the WGU, sequencing the introduction of product and services to make the enterprise as economically self-sustaining as possible.
+The Monitor Company, a nationally recognized management consulting firm, is developing a business plan that will show how the vision of WGU-providing competency-based credentials and increasing access to higher education-can be achieved in the most cost-effective fashion.
+It will also provide a road map for launching the WGU, sequencing the introduction of product and services to make the enterprise as economically self-sustaining as possible operation.
+The WGU should begin to realize significant student volumes by 2002, particularly in the customized corporate training market, and is expected to be self-supporting in 2005.